Street Improvement Petition Program Sidewalk Petition Program Improvements Initiated By City Council

 Street Improvement Petition Program

 Property owners may petition the city to make improvements to residential streets within the city limits.
 Such improvements may include paving of gravel streets, addition of curbs and gutters or resurfacing of streets that do not have curbs and gutters.
-Upon completion, a portion of the project cost is passed to the abutting property owners in the form of an assessment.
+Upon completion, a portion of the project cost is passed to the abutting property owners in the form of a paving assessment for the completed street improvements.

 Sidewalk Petition Program